schubergphilis/paleofuturistic_python/docs/walkthrough.md

 You could simply run `uv run python` and tinker away in your virtual env, but quality of life in ptpython's REPL is simply much better.
 Directly running `uvx ptpython` doesn't work here, because uv's whole point is env separation.
-To give your current project's context to ptpython you can run `uvx --refresh --with . ptpython`.
+To give your current project's context to ptpython you can run `uvx --with-editable . ptpython`.
-The `--refresh` is added to flush uv's cache so your most recent edits are also usable in ptpython.
+`--with-editable` is used instead of `--with` to make uv look at the latest local updates of your code.

 ## The updated happy path workflow